SenseNet/sncom-resources/_docs/allowed-child-types.md

 ## Permissions for creating a type

-A Content Type in the new menu will only show up if the user has See permissions on the Content Type node.
+A Content Type in the new menu will only show up if the user has to see permissions on the Content Type node.
 For example to create a new Car anywhere you need to have **See** permissions on the */Root/System/Schema/ContentTypes/GenericContent/ListItem/Car* content.

 ## Content allowing all types